-In this section, we present an elegant and powerful result showing that there is an underlying duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
-Consequently, the solutions and insights obtained for one problem can be "mirrored" to the other problem.
+In this section, we present an elegant and powerful result showing that there is a duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
+As a result, it is only necessary to solve only one of the two problems and the results for the other can be obtained via simple algebraic calculations.

-To start with, we denote \mathcal{P}R as the LMM rate allocation problem where we have N AFNs in the network and all nodes have a common given lifetime requirement T (constant).
-Denote g_i as the LMM-optimal rate allocation for node i under \mathcal{P}R , i = $1, 2, \dots, N$.
-Similarly, we denote \mathcal{P}L as the LMM node lifetime problem where all nodes have the same local bit rate R (constant).
-Denote t_i as the LMM node lifetime for node i under \mathcal{P}L , $i = 1, 2, \dots, N$.
+To start with, we denote \mathcal{P}R the LMM rate allocation problem where we have N AFNs in the network and all nodes have a common given lifetime requirement T (constant).
+Denote g_i the LMM-optimal rate allocation for node i under \mathcal{P}R , $i = 1, 2, \dots, N$.
+Similarly, we denote \mathcal{P}L the LMM node lifetime problem where all nodes have the same local bit rate R (constant).
+Denote t_i the LMM node lifetime for node i under \mathcal{P}L , $i = 1, 2, \dots, N$.
 Then the following theorem shows how the solution to one problem can be used to obtain the solution to the other.